 During Mother’s direct examination of her group facilitator and key witness, Ellen Smith, Judge Doe interrupted frequently and asked Ms. Smith questions which directly questioned her credibility.
 Counsel for Mother objected, arguing that Judge Doe appeared to be hostilely cross-examining the witness.
 While Mother was on the stand, Judge Doe asked her more than 200 questions.
 Mother’s counsel objected and noted that the language and tone of Judge Doe towards Mother was “aggressive” and “hostile.”

 During Mother’s cross-examination of DCF social worker Jack Morrison, Judge Doe interrupted counsel’s questioning and appeared to rehabilitate Mr. Morrison’s credibility.
 Counsel for Mother asked for a sidebar, then explained that he was going to impeach Mr. Morrison in a specific way and then call other witnesses for Mother building on that impeachment.
 Judge Doe became harsh with Mother’s counsel, told him that this was taking too long (the entire examination had only lasted for 30 minutes, most of which were the judge’s questions), and told him to move on.
 Mother’s counsel objected, stating, “Judge, I can’t do my job as Mother’s lawyer if you take over my questioning.”
 The judge simply repeated, “Move on, counsel.”
+As a result of the judge’s questioning and treatment of Mother’s counsel, Mother’s counsel did a poor job at trial (poorly rebutted DCF’s weak case and poorly presented strong evidence in Mother’s favor).

 The judge found Mother unfit and terminated her parental rights.
 The basis of the termination was Mother’s answers to the questions the judge posed to her.
 In Judge Doe’s termination findings, he expressly found Ms. Smith (Mother’s group facilitator) not credible and expressly found Mr. Morrison credible despite Mother’s impeachment.
 That is, the objected-to questions directly prejudiced Mother.